tannimon/quality-dashboards/README.md

 ## Built by

-Tanni — clinical quality abstractor, vibe code hobbiest, and web design enthusiast.
+Tanni — clinical quality abstractor, vibe code hobbyist, and web design enthusiast.
 She loves her dog, Sawyer.

 Quality-assured by Sawyer, who has reviewed these metrics and has no notes.